 Unnao rape: Kuldeep Singh Senger gets 10 years jail term for death of victim's father

-New Delhi, Mar 13: A Delhi court has sentenced all convicts including expelled BJP MLA Kuldeep Singh Senger to 10 years imprisonment in a case related to custodial death of father of Unnao rape case victim's matter.
+New Delhi, Mar 13: A Delhi court has sentenced all convicts including expelled BJP MLA Kuldeep Singh Senger to 10 years imprisonment in a case related to the custodial death of the father of Unnao rape case victim's matter.
 Six others have also been given jail terms.

-Senger and his brother Atul Senger have been directed to pay Rs.
-10 lakhs each as compensation to the victim's family.
+Senger and his brother Atul Senger have been directed to pay Rs 10 lakhs each as compensation to the victim's family.

+"The victim lost her father.
+She can't return to her home.
+There are four kids in the family... three of them are girls...all four are minors," District Judge Dharmesh Sharma said this morning while delivering the judgment in Delhi.

 Last week, a Delhi court convicted him and several others of culpable homicide not amounting to murder in connection with the death of the victim's father in judicial custody.